Current City of Palo Alto Utilities Projects

-As part of the ongoing work to expand services and upgrade equipment, the main 4 Kilovolt power lines throughout South Palo Alto are being converted to 12 Kilovolt lines.
+As part of the ongoing work to expand services and upgrade equipment, the main 4 kilovolt (kV) power lines throughout South Palo Alto are being converted to 12 kV lines.
 As a result of this upgrade, more customers can be served and all customers will have a more reliable power supply.

 Different areas, both residential and commercial, in the southwest quadrant of the City.
 Locations were processed in rotation and any one customer experienced only one power shutdown on a single date.

 To allow us to complete the transfers to the new lines, customers needed to have power shutoff for a single day, from roughly 9:30am to 4:00pm.
 All impacted customers received direct notices of the shutoff, at least 3 days or more before the event.

 Wooden Pole Inspections

-Davey Tree Surgery Company will be working with City of Palo Alto Utilities to inspect, treat or reinforce wooden electric poles throughout the City.
+Davey Tree Surgery Company worked with City of Palo Alto Utilities to inspect, treat or reinforce wooden electric poles throughout the City.

 Duration (entire project):